httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 Two origins are same-site if they satisfy the "same site" criteria defined in
 {{SAMESITE}}.
 A request is "same-site" if the following criteria are true:

-1. The request is not the result of a cross-site redirect.
-That is, the origin of every url in the request's url list is same-site with the request's current url's origin.

-2. The request is not the result of a reload navigation triggered through a user interface element (as defined by the user agent; e.g., a request triggered by the user clicking a refresh button on a toolbar).
+1. The request is not the result of a reload navigation triggered through a user interface element (as defined by the user agent; e.g., a request triggered by the user clicking a refresh button on a toolbar).

-3. The request's current url's origin is same-site with the request's client's "site for cookies" (which is an origin), or if the request has no client or the request's client is null.
+2. The request's current url's origin is same-site with the request's client's "site for cookies" (which is an origin), or if the request has no client or the request's client is null.